Lazzaro Spallanzani: Fossils

 Spallanzani studied the formation and origin of marine fossils found in distant regions of the sea and over the ridge mountains in some regions of Europe, which resulted in the publication in 1755 of a small dissertation, "Dissertazione sopra i corpi marino-montani then presented at the meeting the Accademia degli Ipocondriaci di Reggio Emilia".
 Although aligned to one of the trends of his time, which attributed the occurrence of marine fossils on mountains to the natural movement of the sea, not the universal flood, Spallanzani developed his own hypothesis, based on the dynamics of the forces that changed the state of the Earth after God's creation.

 A few years later, Spallanzani published reports about trips he made to Portovenere, Cerigo Island, and Two Sicilies, addressing important issues such as the discovery of fossil shells within volcanic rocks, human fossils, and the existence of fossils of extinct species.
 His concern with fossils witnesses how, in the style of the eighteenth century, Spallanzani integrated studies of the three kingdoms of nature.

 Other works

 Spallanzani studied and made important descriptions on blood circulation and respiration.
-In 1777, he gave the name Tardigrada (from Latin meaning "slow-moving") for the phylum of animal group comprising one of the most durable extremophiles still to this day.
+In 1777, he gave the name Tardigrada (from Latin meaning "slow-moving") to the phylum of minute extremophile animals also called water bears.

 In 1788 he visited Vesuvius and the volcanoes of the Lipari Islands and Mount Etna in Sicily.
 He visited the latter along with Carlo Gemmellaro.
-He embodied the results of his researches in a large work (Viaggi alle due Sicilie ed in alcune parti dell'Appennino), published four years later.
+He embodied the results of his research in a large work (Viaggi alle due Sicilie ed in alcune parti dell'Appennino), published four years later.

 Much of his collections, which he kept at the end of his life in his house in Scandiano, were purchased by the city of Reggio Emilia in 1799.
-They are now in display inside the Palazzo dei Musei in two rooms denominated the Museo Spallanzani.
+They are now on display inside the Palazzo dei Musei in two rooms denominated the Museo Spallanzani.